 An increasing amount of recent research is suggesting that computer algorithms and artificial intelligence (AI) learning can prove highly useful in the medical world.

 Using a so-called "training dataset," deep learning algorithms can "teach themselves" to predict if and when an event is likely to occur.

 Now, researchers have set out to examine whether machine learning can accurately predict premature mortality due to chronic disease.

-Stephen Weng, who is an assistant professor of epidemiology and data science at the University of Nottingham in the United Kingdom, led the new research.
+Stephen Weng, who is an assistant professor of epidemiology and data science at the University of Nottingham in the United Kingdom, led the